 PEOPLE WHOSE DATA WE RECEIVE FROM SERVICE USERS SUCH AS REFEREES AND EMERGENCY CONTACTS: All we need from referees is confirmation of what they already know about our service user.
 Emergency contact details give our clients somebody to call on in an emergency.
 To secure references, we’ll obviously need referee contact details (such as name, email address and telephone number).
 We’ll also need these details if our service user has put provided anyone as their emergency contact so that clients can contact you in the event of an accident or an emergency.

 WEBSITE USERS: We collect a limited amount of data from our website users which we use to help us to improve your experience when using our website and to help us manage the services we provide.
 This includes information such as how you use our website, the frequency with which you access our website, your browser type, the location you view our website from, the language you choose to view it in and the times that our website is most popular.
-If you contact us via the website, for example by using the contact form function, we will collect any information that you provide to us, for example your name and contact details.
+If you contact us via the website, for example by using the contact form function, or provide your details to unlock further information from our website, we will collect any information that you provide to us, for example your name and contact details and we may contact you directly with marketing updates and information.

 SERVICE USER DATA (the end user of a W2 Client): We collect service user personal data in three primary ways: